alexcandrabersiva/bin-mcp/README.md

 ## 🛠️ Available Tools

-The server provides **41 comprehensive tools** organized into the following categories:
+The server provides **17 essential tools** organized into the following categories:

 ### Account Information
 *(5 tools)*